voceconnect/thermal-api/README.md

 #### Single Entity

 ##### Request
-    GET {api root}/posts/{id}
+    GET {api root}/comments/{id}

-##### Post JSON Schema
+##### Comment JSON Schema
 	{
-        "title": "Post Object",
+        "title": "Comment Object",
         "description": "A representation of a single post object", "type": "object",
-        "id": "#post",
+        "id": "#comment",
         "properties": {
             "author": {
-                "description": "The user set as the author of the post.", "type": {
+                "description": "Display name of the author of the comment.", "type": "string",
-                    "$ref": "#user"
-                },
                 "required": true
-            },
+            }
+            "author_url": {
+                "description": "URL set for the author of the comment.", "type": "string",
+                "required": false
+            }
-            "comment_count": {
+            "date": {
-                "description": "The number of comments for this post.", "type": "integer",
-                "minimum": 0,
+                "description": "The comment's creation time in iso 8601 format.", "type": "string",
+                "format": "date-time",
                 "required": true
             },
-            "comment_status": {
+            "content": {
-                "description": "The current status determining whether the post is accepting comments.", "enum": ["open", "closed"],
+                "description": "The raw comment content.",
+                "type": "string",
                 "required": true
             },
             "content_display": {
-                "description": "The content of the post after it has been run through the set 'the_content' filters.
-Shortcodes are not expanded.", "type": "string",
+                "description": "Display formatted content of the comment.", "type": "string",
                 "required": true
             },
-            "content": {
+            "user": {
-                "description": "The raw content of the post as it's stored in the database.", "type": "string",
+                "description": "ID of the user making the comment", "type": "integer",
-                "required": true
+                "required": false
             },
-            "date": {
-                "description": "The post's creation time in iso 8601 format.", "type": "string",
-                "format": "date-time",
-                "required": true
-            },
-            "excerpt_display": {
+						"user_id_str": {
-                "description": "The excerpt of the post after it has been run through the 'the_excerpt' filters.", "type": "string",
+                "description": "String version of the ID of the user making the comment", "type": "string",
-                "required": true
-            },
-            "excerpt": {
-                "description": "The raw excerpt as it is stored in the database.", "type": "string",
-                "required": true
+                "required": false
             },
             "id_str": {
                 "description": "The ID of the post represented as a string.",